 Mary Kate Smith

-Mary Kate is an aerospace engineer who appeared on TBS' King of the Nerds.
+Mary Kate is an aerospace engineer who competed on season two of TBS' King of the Nerds.

 Melinda M. Snodgrass

-Melinda M. Snodgrass is a novelist & screenwriter.
-She worked on Star Trek: TNG & many other shows.
-She writes occult thrillers, space opera and writes for & co-edits the Wild Card series with George R.R.
+Melinda M. Snodgrass is a novelist and screenwriter who writes occult thrillers and space opera and writes for andco-edits the Wild Card series with George R.R.
 Martin.
 She is also a grand prix dressage rider and studied opera in Vienna.

 Jennifer St. Giles

-USA Today and Amazon Bestselling Author Jennifer St. Giles (JL Saint, Jennifer Saints) now successfully indie publishes in the paranormal, suspense, and historical genres of romance.
-Her 2015 release will be a time-travel.
+USA Today and Amazon bestselling author Jennifer St. Giles (J.L.
+Saint, Jennifer Saints) now successfully indie publishes in the paranormal, suspense, and historical genres of romance.

-Brian Stabile is the Co-Owner/Project Lead for the indie game studio Astro Crow.
-He also teaches Video Game Design at Full Sail University, and has published works as an author, musician, podcast host, and Japanese translator.
+Brian Stabile is co-owner and project lead for the indie game studio Astro Crow.
+He also teaches video game design at Full Sail University and has published works as an author, musician, podcast host, and Japanese translator.

-Amie Stepanovich is Senior Policy Counsel at Access.
-Amie is an expert in domestic surveillance, cybersecurity, and privacy law.
-At Access, Amie leads projects on digital due process and responds to threats at the intersection of human rights and communications surveillance.
+Amie Stepanovich is an expert in domestic surveillance, cybersecurity, and privacy law.
+At Access, she leads projects on digital due process and responds to threats at the intersection of human rights and communications surveillance.

-Originally from the UK, Helen Stringer is the award-winning author of the middle-grade fantasy novels, Spellbinder and The Midnight Gate, as well as the scifi novel, Paradigm.
-She is currently writing and directing the paranormal scifi series, The Gloaming.
+Helen Stringer is the award-winning author of the middle-grade fantasy novels Spellbinder and The Midnight Gate, as well as the scifi novel Paradigm.
+She is currently writing and directing the paranormal scifi series The Gloaming.

 Douglas Wayne Talk

-Douglas Talk is a former US Navy nuclear chemist and Warfare Officer.
-He currently is a licensed physician and consultant for SpaceWorks, Inc., managing a medical research team investigating human hibernation and designing the Torpor Inducing Transfer Habitat to Mars, a human hibernation based space mission for the NASA.
+Douglas Talk is a consultant for SpaceWorks, Inc., managing a medical research team investigating human hibernation and designing the Torpor Inducing Transfer Habitat to Mars, a human hibernation-based space mission for NASA.

-George Taylor is the co-host of Communicore Weekly, a podcast dedicated to covering all things related to theme parks.
-He has been writing about Disney parks since 2007 at Imaginerding.com, MiceChat.com and CommunicoreWeekly.com.
-He's read more books about Disney than most people have read.
-And he knows it.
+George Taylor is the co-host of Communicore Weekly, a podcast covering all things related to theme parks.
+He has been writing about Disney parks since 2007 at Imaginerding.com, MiceChat.com, and CommunicoreWeekly.com.

-Stephen Taylor is the father of 12+ children by birth, adoption, and foster care.
-He is the owner/operator of Lone Wolf Armory and has been making costumes for 12 plus years focusing highly on armor and weapons.
+Stephen Taylor is the owner/operator of Lone Wolf Armory and has been making costumes for 12-plus years, focusing highly on armor and weapons.

-Juliana Texley is President of the National Science Teachers Association, the largest professional society of teachers in the nation.
-She represents science teachers through presentations, authorship and advocacy throughout the United States and in other nations.
-During her presidency she has emphasized reaching beyond the classroom to lifelong science learners.
+Juliana Texley is president of the National Science Teachers Association, representing science teachers through presentations, authorship, and advocacy throughout the United States and in other nations.

-Marisa (Ginger) Tontaveetong is an animator who currently serves as ASIFA-Atlanta's Programming Director, Atlanta Film Festival's Artist-in-Residence, and co-director of Starlight, recipient of the the Atlanta Film Festival's Oscar-Eligible Animated Short Jury's Choice Award.
+Marisa (Ginger) Tontaveetong is an animator who is ASIFA-Atlanta's programming director, Atlanta Film Festival's Artist-in-Residence, and co-director of Starlight, recipient of the Atlanta Film Festival's Oscar-Eligible Animated Short Jury's Choice Award.

-Phantom Troublemaker is the host of Monstrosity Championship Wrestling and of the hit Dragon Con game show Whose EFF Is It Anyway, the owner and operator of NeedlessThingsSite.com and the Needless Things Podcast, and co-host of the ESO Network's Doctor Who podcast, Earth Station Who.
+Phantom Troublemaker is host of Monstrosity Championship Wrestling and Dragon Con game show Whose EFF Is It Anyway?, owner and operator of NeedlessThingsSite.com and the Needless Things Podcast, and co-host of the Doctor Who podcast Earth Station Who.

-Elizabeth Valentino is the author of two steampunk romance novels for Harlequin Spice.
-She has three published short steampunk stories in notable anthologies and he's the writer and director for the Naughty Dreadful, a quarterly publication that's a modern take on the Penny Dreadful with dark steampunk stories and photos.
+Elizabeth Valentino is author of two Steampunk romance novels, has three published short Steampunk stories in anthologies, and is writer and director for the Scary Dreadful, a quarterly publication with new Steampunk monsters and stories.

-Nick Valentino is the author of two novels in the Thomas Riley steampunk adventure series.
-He has five published short steampunk stories in notable anthologies and he's the chief writer and curator for the Scary Dreadful, a quarterly publication that's a modern Penny Dreadful with new steampunk monsters and stories.
+Nick Valentino is author of the Thomas Riley Steampunk adventure series, has five published short Steampunk stories in anthologies, and is chief writer and curator for the Scary Dreadful, a quarterly publication with new Steampunk monsters and stories.

 Jessica Wade is a senior editor of science fiction and fantasy for Ace and Roc Books, imprints of Penguin Random House.
-A few of the authors she currently works with include Faith Hunter, Robert Sawyer, Aliette de Bodard, Chloe Neill, Amber Benson, and Django Wexler.
+A few of the authors she works with are Faith Hunter, Robert Sawyer, Aliette de Bodard, Chloe Neill, Amber Benson, and Django Wexler.

 Constance G. J. Wagner

 Constance G.J.
-Wagner, writer, poet, and Tolkien scholar, has spoken regularly on all things Middle-earth at both academic and fan-friendly events nationally and internationally since 2005.
-Her book The War Within: Frodo as Sacrificial Hero is scheduled for release by Oloris Publishing early in 2016.
+Wagner, writer, poet, and Tolkien scholar, has spoken on all things Middle-earth at both academic and fan-friendly events nationally and internationally since 2005.
+Her book The War Within: Frodo as Sacrificial Hero is forthcoming.

-Jack Walsh is an Emmy-award winning writer/director whose work includes the public TV documentaries Cosplay: Crafting a Secret Identity and Four Days at Dragon Con as well as the live storytelling series Life Stories: True Tales from Carapace.
+Jack Walsh is an Emmy-winning writer/director whose work includes the public television documentaries Cosplay: Crafting a Secret Identity, and Four Days at Dragon Con, as well as the live storytelling series Life Stories: True Tales from Carapace.

 Brantly Jackson Watts

-Brantly Jackson Watts is an Atlanta Writer, Producer, Director, and Marketing Professional.
-She currently curates the Homespun Documentary Film Series, is Chair of the New Mavericks Program for female filmmakers, and serves as Filmmaker in Residence for the Atlanta Film Festival.
+Brantly Jackson Watts curates the Homespun Documentary Film Series, is chair of the New Mavericks Program for female filmmakers, and serves as filmmaker in residence for the Atlanta Film Festival.

-Chuck Wendig is a novelist, screenwriter and game designer.
-He's the author of many published novels, including but not limited to: Blackbirds, The Blue Blazes, and the YA Heartland series.
+Chuck Wendig is a novelist, screenwriter, and game designer.
+His novels include Blackbirds, The Blue Blazes, and the Heartland series.
 He is co-writer of the short film Pandemic, the feature film Vessel, and the Emmy-nominated digital narrative Collapsus.
-Wendig has contributed over two million words to the game industry.

 Alex White is a novelist and podcaster.
-His podcast, The Gearheart, is a three-time Parsec Finalist, and he is the cohost of Disasterpiece Theatre.
-His debut novel, Every Mountain Made Low, was just sold to Solaris Books, and will be available in the US, UK and Canada in 2016.
+His podcast, The Gearheart, is a three-time Parsec Finalist and cohost of Disasterpiece Theatre.
+His debut novel, Every Mountain Made Low, is forthcoming.

 Christi J. Whitney

-Christi J. Whitney is the author of the young adult adventure novel Grey (Book 1 in the Romany Outcasts series) with HarperCollins/HarperVoyagerUK.
-She has also written for the theatre, including critiques and scripts, and she has directed numerous productions for the stage.
+Christi J. Whitney is the author of the young adult adventure novel Grey (Book 1 in the Romany Outcasts series).
+She has also written for the theater, including critiques and scripts, and has directed numerous productions for the stage.

-Fran Wilde's first novel, the high-flying fantasy Updraft debuts from Tor September 1, 2015.
-Her short stories appear in Asimov's, Nature, and Beneath Ceaseless Skies.
-Her interview series Cooking the Books, about the intersection between food and fiction, has appeared at Strange Horizons, Tor.com, and at franwilde.wordpress.com.
+Fran Wilde's first novel is the high-flying fantasy Updraft.
+Her short stories appear in Asimov's, Nature, and Beneath Ceaseless Skies, and she writes the interview series Cooking the Books, about the intersection between food and fiction.

-Thomas Willeford is the owner of Brute Force Studios (purveyors of quality corsetry and steampunk accoutrements since 1995) and the author of Steampunk Gear, Gadgets, and Gizmos: A Maker's Guide to Creating Modern Artifacts (McGraw-Hill) and The Steampunk Adventurer’s Guide: Contraptions, Creations, and Curiosities Anyone Can Make (McGraw-Hill).
+Thomas Willeford is owner of Brute Force Studios and the author of Steampunk Gear, Gadgets, and Gizmos: A Maker's Guide to Creating Modern Artifacts and The Steampunk Adventurer’s Guide: Contraptions, Creations, and Curiosities Anyone Can Make.

-King Williams is a NYC/Atlanta based filmmaker who's currently finishing up his debut film The Atlanta Way.
-He's worked for filmmaker Spike Lee as well as worked on films by Martin Scorsese and Ben Stiller to name a few.
+King Williams is a NYC/Atlanta-based filmmaker who's currently finishing up his debut film, The Atlanta Way.
+He's worked for filmmaker Spike Lee as well as on films by Martin Scorsese and Ben Stiller.

 C. L. Wilson

 C.L.
-Wilson loves to combine her two favorite genres: epic fantasy and romance.
-Thankfully, a number of readers share that same love, thus keeping her employed.
-Her award-winning novels have appeared on a variety of best-seller lists, including the USA Today, the New York Times, and Publisher's Weekly.
+Wilson loves to combine her two favorite genres, epic fantasy and romance.
+Her award-winning novels have appeared on a variety of bestseller lists, including USA Today, the New York Times, and Publisher's Weekly.

-Gregory A. Wilson is a published author of both speculative fiction and academic writing, Professor of English at St. John's University in New York City, podcaster, musician and Twitch TV channel host.
-He lives in Riverdale, NY with his family.
+Gregory A. Wilson is a published author of both speculative fiction and academic writing, professor of English at St. John's University in New York, podcaster, musician and Twitch TV channel host.

 Trisha J. Woldridge

-Trisha J. Wooldridge is president of Broad Universe and a senior editor for Spencer Hill Press.
-She writes grown-up stories and poems, including Epic award-winning Bad-Ass Faeries contributions.
+Trisha J. Wooldridge writes grown-up stories and poems, including Epic Award–winning Bad-Ass Faeries contributions.
 As child-friendly T.J.
-Wooldridge, she’s authored 3 novels, The Kelpie, Silent Starstrong, and The Earl's Childe. www.anovelfriend.com
+Wooldridge, she’s authored 3 novels, The Kelpie, Silent Starstrong, and The Earl's Childe.

-Damien Williams makes his name exploring the various intersections of pop-culture, weird science, and the practical applications of occult theory.
-He is currently an instructor at Kennesaw State University, a staff writer at NeedCoffee.com, and the Programing Chair for the Comics and Popular Arts Academic Conference at Dragon Con.
+Damien Williams is an instructor and writer who examines the intersections of pop culture, weird science, and the practical applications of occult theory.
+He is programming chair for the Comics and Popular Arts Academic Conference at Dragon Con.

-Bryan Young is a writer and journalist.
-He literally wrote the book on Dragon Con with Lost at the Con and writes for Star Wars Insider, StarWars.com, and Big Shiny Robot! among others.
+Bryan Young is a writer and journalist who literally wrote the book on Dragon Con with Lost at the Con and writes for Star Wars Insider, StarWars.com, and Big Shiny Robot!